-About this Hiking Gift Guide
+About this Hiking Gear for Women Guide

 I’ve been an avid female hiker for over a decade.
 All of the gear that has been rigorously tested in this post.
 In fact, I even write gear reviews for a living.
 With that being said, these are honest, real recommendations for women’s hiking gear that I regularly use.

 First, we’ll start by covering the basics of hiking gear.
 These are things the lovely hiking woman on your list may already own.
-If not, consider getting one of these hiking gifts for her as a staple item for her gear arsenal.

 Hiking Gear Essentials

 Realistically, the only things you need to go on a hike is yourself and a water bottle.
 You can certainly go for a low-mileage hike (a mile or two) with nothing but the clothes on your back and some water.
 However, for longer hikes, it’s essential to be prepared and bring a few extra creature comforts to make your day more enjoyable.
 Below is a hiking gear list containing the essentials for your big hike.

 New to hiking?
 Start here:

 - The Ultimate Guide to Hiking Like a Boss

 - How to Find Amazing Hiking Trails Near You

 The Ten Essentials Plus a Few